 In February 2015, the Company entered into a \$2,000 line of credit facility that will be used to fund future capital expenditures and general operations over the access period.
-To date there have been no borrowings under this arrangement.
-This line of credit is secured by cash collateral and will terminate on February 13, 2016, subject to annual renewals.
+This line of credit is secured by cash collateral and will terminate on February 13, 2016, subject to annual renewals and potential changes in collateral requirements.
+As of June 30, 2015, there are \$200 in outstanding borrowings under this facility.